asmuth/clip/fnordmetric-doc/src/ui_index.md

       });
     </script>

-_Note: When using FnordMetric Enterprise the namespace is always "fnordmetric"_
+_Note: If you are using FnordMetric Classic, make sure you set the correct namespace (it is "myapp" below).
+If you are using FnordMetric Enterprise you don't have to specify a namespace at all)_:

 Now the FnordMetric UI library is loaded and we can plug widgets into the page using HTML5 elements.
 Let's start with a simple counter that displays the sum of